zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 can mean working extremely closely -- often for days at a time -- with someone you are not very comfortable with, or even just don't like.
 This can lead to frustration, lower morale and likely lower productivity.
 Pairing can force boundaries to be trampled.
-Can you imagine if Doctors, Lawyers, guitarists were forced to collaborate on every single decision?
+Can you imagine if Doctors, Lawyers or guitarists were forced to collaborate on every single decision?
 They'd rightly complain.
+Why did this become so prevalent in the software world?

 ##Pairing is Expensive